jebaeros/Worlds_documentation/README.md

 - **Simulation**: Simulate various phenomena such as physics, fluids, and particles.
 - **Compositing**: Combine multiple layers and effects to create stunning visuals.
 - **Scripting**: Customize and automate tasks with Python scripting.
+#### Let's Get Started:

+1. **Download the BLOSM addon** as indicated above.

+2. **Open Blender**.

+3. Navigate to the **Edit** section.

+4. Select **Preferences**.

+5. Go to the **Add-ons** section.

+6. Click on **Install** to add an addon, and navigate to the directory where you downloaded the .zip file.

+7. After doing this, search for 'BLOSM' again in the addons, and you should be able to see the addon as shown in the image.

+8. **IMPORTANT:** Once BLOSM is downloaded, it is suggested to activate the API keys, as this will be necessary to obtain the different elements required for environment creation.
+Click on the 'Get it!' option next to each space to enter the API key.